-The council will seek to protect, enhance and support new outdoor and indoor sport and leisure facilities where appropriate, encouraging everyone in Kirklees to be as physically active as possible and promoting a healthier lifestyle for all.
+The council will seek to protect, enhance and support new and existing open spaces, outdoor and indoor sport and leisure facilities where appropriate, encouraging everyone in Kirklees to be as physically active as possible and promoting a healthier lifestyle for all.

 Sport and leisure facilities will be protected where they are needed to meet current and future demands.
-The loss of sport and leisure facilities will only be allowed where:-
+The loss of open space, sport and leisure facilities will only be allowed where:-

-- a. an assessment clearly shows that the site is no longer required to meet identified need for open space, sport, or recreation use; or - b. equivalent or better replacement facilities are provided to compensate for those lost as a result of the development and these are within an easily accessible location for existing and potential new users; or - c. the proposal is for an alternative sport, leisure or open space use that is needed to help address identified deficiencies and clearly outweighs the loss of the existing facility.
+- an assessment clearly shows that the site is no longer required to meet an identified need for open space, sport, or recreation use; or - equivalent or better replacement facilities in terms of quantity and quality are provided to b. compensate for those lost as a result of the development and these are within an easily accessible location for existing and potential new users; or - the proposal is for an alternative sport, leisure or open space use that is needed to help address C. identified deficiencies and clearly outweighs the loss of the existing facility.